 Wild Parsnip Control in Little River Corridor and Ojibway Prairie Complex

-Wild parsnip stems, leaves, and flowers contain chemicals that can cause painful blisters, burns, and dermatitis when skin comes into contact with the plant sap followed by sun exposure.
+Wild parsnip stems, leaves, and flowers contain chemicals that can cause painful blisters, burns, and dermatitis when skin makes contact with the plant sap followed by sun exposure.
 Wild parsnip is also an invasive species that can reduce local biodiversity and the quality of habitat available for native plants and wildlife.

 For more information, contact the City Naturalist at the Ojibway Nature Centre at Ojibway@citywindsor.ca by email.